jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 #
 In mu opition X = links in searching machine create the dist. of M(m,s), hence I want 1000 lins to have a meaning.
 #ABC
-# Gam.theor: maybe some links can't be classified.
-Better categories muust be introduced: GOOD/NOT GOOD maybe